Csaba Dömötör

 Csaba Dömötör (born in Budapest on 13 September 1982) is a Hungarian international relations expert and politician.
 He is a member of National Assembly of Hungary (Országgyűlés) since 2018.
 He has served as the Secretary of State in the Prime Minister's office.

+He became a Member of the European Parliament in September 2024, following the resignation of Balázs Győrffy after an assault scandal.